CAIT: Triple-Win Compression towards High Accuracy, Fast Inference, and Favorable Transferability For ViTs: Introduction

-Early attempts follow previous experiences in compressing CNN models, which aim to reduce redundant connections and parameters in a structured manner.
-They usually adopt pruning-then-finetuning scheme via sparse learning~\cite{zhu2021vision}, taylor expansion~\cite{yang2021nvit,wang2022vtc}, or collaborative optimization~\cite{zheng2022savit}.
-Dynamic channel pruning~\cite{chen2021chasing,yu2022unified} is also applied for ViTs to identify unimportant channels during fine-tuning, achieving advanced performance.
-Recent works investigate to prune redundant tokens because many tokens encode less important or similar information, such as background details~\cite{tang2022patch,rao2021dynamicvit,kong2022spvit,liang2022not}.
-For example, DynamicViT~\cite{rao2021dynamicvit} and SPViT~\cite{kong2022spvit} eliminate tokens based on their predicted importance scores.
-Intuitively, token pruning and channel pruning compress redundant data-level (\ie, tokens) and model-level (\ie, parameters) information in ViTs, respectively.
-Conducting them separately may lead to an excessive reduction on one level while neglecting the redundancy on the other level, which leads to sub-optimal model quality.
-Therefore, recently, there have been works utilizing token pruning and channel pruning for collaborative compression of ViTs, which achieve state-of-the-art performance~\cite{hou2022multi,wang2022vtc}.
+Early attempts follow previous experiences in compressing CNN models, which aim to reduce redundant channels in a structured manner.
+They usually adopt a pruning-then-finetuning scheme via sparse learning~\cite{zhu2021vision}, taylor expansion~\cite{yang2021nvit,wang2022vtc}, or collaborative optimization~\cite{zheng2022savit}.
+Dynamic channel pruning~\cite{chen2021chasing,yu2022unified} is also applied for ViTs to identify unimportant channels during fine-tuning, achieving remarkable performance.
+Based on the intuition that many tokens encode less important or similar information, such as background details~\cite{tang2022patch,rao2021dynamicvit,kong2022spvit,liang2022not}, recent works investigate to prune redundant tokens to accelerate the transformer computation.
+For example, DynamicViT~\cite{rao2021dynamicvit} eliminates tokens based on their predicted importance scores.
+Considering that channel pruning and token pruning compress redundant information from model level (\ie, parameters) and data level (\ie, tokens), respectively, conducting them separately may lead to an excessive reduction on one level while neglecting the redundancy on the other level, which compromises overall model quality~\cite{chen2021chasing,wang2022vtc}.
+Thus, recently, there have been works utilizing token pruning and channel pruning for collaborative compression of ViTs, achieving state-of-the-art performance~\cite{hou2022multi,wang2022vtc}.